mcode/clinical-trial-matching-service-trialscope/README.md

 5. Run `npm start`
 6. The service will now be running at http://localhost:3000/

+# Requirements

+The ResearchStudy object passed back by this server must be [FHIR-compliant] (https://www.hl7.org/fhir/researchstudy.html) and satisfy several requirements.
+Study must contain:
+- Title
+- Summary
+- Site location
+- Phase
+- Contact Information i.e. sponsor email, phone number
+- Study Type
+- Inclusion/ Exclusion criteria

+Note: _research-study.ts_ provides a "backup" system for filling in information missing from the object passed back from the matching service.
+This system fills in the following based on the trial's NctId:
+- Inclusion/Exclusion Criteria
+- Phase
+- Study Type
+- Trial Summary

 # Lint and tests

 Use `npm run lint` to run the linter and `npm test` to run tests.